-A. starting training activities for the purpose of professional qualification and retraining, self-employment and immediate job placement;

-B. inclusion in paths to improve the level of digital skills (assessment of skills, provision of a tailor-made, flexible and quality training offer and validation and recognition of acquired skills).
+- starting training activities for the purpose of professional qualification and retraining, selfemployment and immediate job placement; - B. inclusion in paths to improve the level of digital skills (assessment of skills, provision of a tailormade, flexible and quality training offer and validation and recognition of acquired skills). - C. the activation of internship, apprenticeship, dual training courses.